-According to Art.
-4 of the EU GDPR the controller and at the same time, service provider as defined by the German Telemedia Act (Telemediengesetz, TMG) is Fohhn Audio AG, Großer Forst 15, 72622 Nürtingen, Tel.
-07022/93323-0, Fax 07022/93324-0, e-mail: email@example.com.
-The controller is represented by Mr. Jochen Schwarz und Mr. Uli Haug, Company Director, who are, at the same time, responsible according to Article 55 of the State Broadcasting Treaty.
+The responsible party according to Art.
+4 EU-DSGVO (EU General Data Protection Regulation, EU-Datenschutz-Grundverordnung, hereinafter referred to as “EU-DSGVO”) and at the same time service provider in the sense of the German Telemedia Act (TMG) is Fohhn Audio AG, Großer Forst 15, 72622 Nürtingen, Phone +49 (0)7022/93323-0, Fax +49 (0)7022/93324-0, E-Mail firstname.lastname@example.org.
+The responsible party is represented by the board members Jochen Schwarz and Uli Haug, who are also responsible according to Section 55 of the German Broadcasting State Treaty.

-The service of data protection office has been assigned to Mr. Frank Strohmer.
-Data Protection Officer, Großer Forst 15, 72622 Nürtingen, Tel.
-07022/93323-0, Telefax 07022/93324-0.
-If you have any questions or comments about data protection at Fohhn Audio AG (e.g. to view, update or delete your personal data), you can contact our data protection officer by e-mail at email@example.com with the subject "Data protection".
+The office of the data protection officer is held by Mr. Frank Strohmer, Großer Forst 15, 72622 Nürtingen, Germany, Phone +49 (0)7022/93323-0, Fax +49 (0)7022/93324-0.
+If you have any questions or comments regarding data protection at Fohhn Audio AG (for example, about viewing, updating or deleting your personal data), you can contact our data protection officer by e-mail at email@example.com with the subject "Data protection".

 3. Collection and use of your data

-All personal data which we learn about you in the course of your use of our website are collected, processed and used only for the indicated purpose.
-Thereby, we take into account that the above is performed only within the framework of the valid legal regulations or, if necessary, only with your consent.
+All personal data that we obtain from you in the course of using our website will only be collected, processed and used for the stated purpose.
+In doing so, we ensure that this only takes place within the framework of the applicable legal provisions or only with your consent.

-The data are processed only within the EU and the European Economic Area, unless the transfer to a third country is notified subsequently or directly upon data collection, including the relevant legal basis and if necessary, a consent will be requested.
-The provisions on a legal basis for international data transfer and for the necessary requirements can be received from us upon request.
+The data will only be processed within the EU and the European Economic Area, unless information is provided below or directly at the time of data collection about a transfer to third countries, stating the respective legal basis, and consent is requested if necessary.
+The provisions on legal bases for international data transfer and the necessary requirements for this are available from us on request.

-The scope and type of collection and use of your data are different if you visit our website just to find information or to use the services we offer:
+The extent and type of collection and use of your data differs depending on whether you visit our website only to retrieve information or make use of services offered by us:

-In this case we rather collect and use only those data which your browser transfers to us automatically, such as:
+Rather, in this case we only collect and use those of your data that your internet browser automatically transmits to us, such as:

-- date and time of the visit to one of our websites
+- Date and time of the retrieval of one of our websites

-- data volume transferred and access status (files transferred, files not found, etc.), and
+- the amount of data transferred and the access status (file transferred, file not found, etc.) as well as

 - your IP address.